mdhemmi/fahclientstats/README.md

 # Folding at Home client stats

+### All clients are required to have the same password. ###

-Command line based container to collect stats from each FaH client in your network
+Command line based container to collect stats from each FaH client in your network.
+The latest version stores basic stats into a influxdb (not included).

   - create a folder fahclientstats